Anon-Planet/thgtoa/docs/guide/index.md

 ### Malware and backdoors in your Hardware Firmware and Operating System

-This might sound a bit familiar as this was already partially covered previously in the [Your CPU][Your CPU:] section.
+This might sound a bit familiar as this was already partially covered previously in the [Your CPU](#your-cpu) section.

 Malware and backdoors can be embedded directly into your hardware components.
 Sometimes those backdoors are implemented by the manufacturer itself such as the IME in the case of Intel CPUs.
 And in other cases, such backdoors can be implemented by a third party that places itself between orders of new hardware and customer delivery[^216].